 If you can, choose a domain with a unique brand and/or a powerful keyword combination, keep it concise, and try to gravitate to domains with an existing backlink profile.
 Be sure to appraise the domain in full before committing your purchase, research its PPC potential, and if possible, find a way to make a compelling offer at less than the true expected value of the asset.

 There’s much to consider here, but remember, domains are still a relatively small component of a successful comprehensive SEO campaign.
-As long as you’ve acquired the best domain possible, a professional suite of SEO services can give you the support you need to improve your rankings.
+As long as you’ve acquired the best domain possible, a professional suite of our SEO service can give you the support you need to improve your rankings.